parsasafaie/SLPM/ARCHITECTURE.md

 .venv/bin/python selftest.py
 .venv/bin/python selftest.py --skip-machine   # CI mode
 ```

+A GitHub Actions workflow (`.github/workflows/test.yml`) runs the same selftest with `--skip-machine` on Python 3.12 and 3.14 for every push and pull request, so the code is checked against the LTS Python and a clean machine, not only the developer's.

 The project has no database schema or migration layer.
 Changes to package-manager behaviour should stay in the corresponding `slpm/` module and be covered by focused automated tests and manual review of the sensitive path before the UI or documentation is changed.